Heuristic principle: if a result is technically erudite, needs

 8A.
 Quadratic Residues I is the first stage of a solution of a problem unproved by elementary methods in 2004, that for p prime = 4k - 1 there are more quadratic residues in the interval [1, 2k - 1] than in [2k, 4k - 2].
 This is called the total disparity.
 A formula is proved.

 8B.
 Quadratic Residues II We describe row and trajectory regions containing parabolas.

 8C.
-Quadratic Residues III We refer and relate the disparity for prime p = 4k - 1 to transcendental methods and the 'tenth discriminant' problem.
+Quadratic Residues III We solve the problem of the previous two papers, using the average column of the average quadratic residue.
+We also refer and relate the disparity for prime p = 4k - 1 to transcendental methods and the 'tenth discriminant' problem.
 We continue the description of regions with parabolas.
 We discuss the 'shifted' disparity for primes of the form q = 4k + 1, and discuss the corresponding cases for numbers 4k and 4k + 2.

 9. Eisenstein on Reciprocity Theorems Eisenstein's 'Applications of algebra to transcendental arithmetic', which I found sufficiently insightful to translate into English.

 The Mathematical archive accesses historical material that went into the creation of Innovation in mathematics.

 contains early introductory and simpler papers for a general readership.